till-s/tic-nic/README.md

 flash.
 The tic-nic design features an ACM USB function which has flash-programming functionality:

-   1. change directory to `firmware/modules/acm-toolbox/sw/`
+   1. change directory to `software/tool`
-   2. build the `bbcli` utility:
+   2. build the `flastic` utility:

+          cmake -B build .
-          make bbcli
+          make -C build -j

+   3. install to a location of your choice.

-NOTE: make sure the ACM tty device is not in use by any GPS software before running `bbcli`!
+NOTE: make sure the ACM tty device is not in use by any GPS software before running `flastic`!

-The `bbcli` utility can be used for
+The `flastic` utility can be used for

    1. reading the firmware git version

-          bbcli -d /dev/ttyACM0 -V
+          flastic -V

-      assuming the tic-nic is the first/only ACM device.
-If there are multiple ACM devices then you have to figure out which one belongs to tic-nic.

    2. accessing the SPI flash device

-Since the utility was copied from another design it has many options that are unsupported by tic-nic.

-`bbcli -h` gives online help (including many unsupported features;
+`flastic -h` gives online help.
- relevant are `-d`, `-h`, `-V`, `-a`, `-f`, `-S`, `-!`, `-?`).

 Reprogramming the flash can be done with the command

-      bbcli -d /dev/ttyACM0 -a 0 -f tic_nic.hex.bin -SResume,Wena,Erase,Prog -!
+          flastic -f tic_nic.hex.bin

 assuming you are in the `firmware/efx/outflow` directory; otherwise the `-f` argument must be modified accordingly.

-Note that you have to power-cycle or hit the reset button for the new design to be loaded from flash.
+Newer versions of the firmware support automatic reconfiguration of the FPGA after `flastic` has rewritten the flash but if you are updating an older version then you have to power-cycle or hit the reset button for the new design to be loaded into the FPGA's configuration memory.
+The tool will alert you accordingly.

 #### Modifications